meatball133/crystal/concept-wip/number-types/introduction.md

 There are two different floating point types, one is more precise than the other.

-Float32 is ligther compared to Float64, but has less precision.
+Float32 is lighter compared to Float64, but has less precision.
 Float64 is heavier compared to Float32, but has more precision.

 The default floating point type is `Float64`.